-Tinnitus is the perception of sound in the ears or head not caused by an external sound source.
-Ringing and buzzing sounds may be heard in one or both ears or appear to be generally in the head region but can be variable and difficult to decide exactly where it seems to be.
+Tinnitus is the perception of sound in the ears or head that is not caused by an external sound source.
+Ringing and buzzing sounds may be heard in one or both ears or appear to be generally in the head region.

-Almost always, it is a totally subjective noise which only the person who has it can hear.
-On rare occasions, it can be heard by others as well; this is called objective tinnitus but is not associated with the effects of noise exposure.
-It’s not an illness or a disease in itself, but it is often a symptom of a problem with the ear or the hearing pathways to the brain.
+It’s not an illness or a disease in itself, but it is often a symptom of a problem within the ear or the hearing pathways to the brain.
 Usually, it occurs when the inner ear is damaged or impaired in some way.
-Some of the causes of are:
+Some potential causes include:

-It is often described as a "ringing in the ears," but what people with this condition hear is extremely variable.
+Tinnitus is often described as a ‘ringing in the ears’, but what people with this condition hear is extremely variable.
 Some people hear hissing, whooshing, roaring, whistling or clicking.
 It can be intermittent or constant, single or multiple tones or more noise-like.
 Probably the most common description for noise-induced tinnitus is a high pitched tone or noise.

-The volume or loudness is very individual and can range from very quiet to disturbingly loud.
-Although some people say that it comes and goes or as a tone that changes pitch through the day.
-For most it is a steady, unchanging noise every waking minute.
+The volume or loudness varies between individuals and can range from very quiet to disturbingly loud.
+Although some people say that it comes and goes or as a tone that changes pitch throughout the day, for most it is a steady, unchanging noise that is present during every waking minute.

-About half of those who live with the condition find it moderately or severely distressing.
+About half of those who live with tinnitus find it moderately or severely distressing.
 You may suffer debilitating symptoms such as anxiety, depression or sleep disturbances.
 It can be confusing and even frightening when it occurs for the first time, but it is rarely a symptom of a serious disorder.
-If it lasts for longer than a week, or if it is affecting your concentration, sleep or anxiety levels, book an appointment with your GP or with your local National Hearing Care Audiologist or Audiometrist.
+If it lasts for longer than a week, or if it is affecting your concentration, sleep or anxiety levels, book an appointment with your GP or with your local National Hearing Care audiologist or audiometrist.